TheSantaClaus/VSComposing/README.md

 VSStringComposing
 ===============

-VSStringComposing is a simple category of NSString which allows you easily compose NSString objects.
+VSStringComposing is a simple set of Objective-C categories which allows you easily compose NSString objects.

 Useing example :
 ```objective-c